 Let us comment a bit on the proof.
-Although Step 1 is longer, it is clearly rather routine.
-They key is of course that E gives an embedding, which as we saw is equivalent to the much gutsier statement that an element of a Boolean ring is entirely determined by the family of maximal ideals containing it.
+Although Step 1 is longer, it is rather routine.
+They key is that E gives an embedding, which as we saw is equivalent to the much gutsier statement that an element of a Boolean ring is entirely determined by the family of maximal ideals containing it.
 From the standpoint of the more "conventional" rings one encounters in number theory and algebraic geometry, this is a very strange phenomenon.
 First of all, it can only be true in a ring R which has trivial unit group, since if u is a nontrivial unit of course we will not be able to distinguish 1 and u using ideals!
-Moreover it implies that every prinicpal ideal is radical, which is impossible in any integral domain.
-Finally it implies that every radical ideal is the intersection of the maximal ideals which contain it, a property which we will meet later on the course: such rings are called Jacobson rings.
+Moreover it implies that every principal ideal is radical, which does not hold in any domain which is not a field.
+Finally it implies that every radical ideal is the intersection of the maximal ideals which contain it, a property which we will meet later on: these are the Jacobson rings.

-9.5.
-Boolean Spaces.
+5. Boolean Spaces